aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 ~~~
 in the input file.
 This creates two density files: the pseudo-density
 (with suffix `_DEN`) and the reconstructed valence density
 (`_PAWDEN`).
-Currently, there is no way to obtain the all-electron
+Currently, there is no easy way to obtain the
-density from abinit directly.
-In the case of a non-PAW calculation,
+all-electron density from abinit directly.
+In the case of a non-PAW
-using either norm-conserving or ultrasoft pseudopotentials, then
+calculation, using either norm-conserving or ultrasoft
-`prtden 2` is not available and you have to use:
+pseudopotentials, then `prtden 2` is not available and you have to
+use:
 ~~~
 prtden 1
 ~~~